aiidateam/aiida-tutorials/docs/index.rst

 AiiDA virtual tutorial 2021
 ===========================

-Welcome to the official home of the tutorial materials and videos of the AiiDA virtual tutorial, organised from 5-9 July 2021!
+Welcome to the official home of the latest tutorial materials and videos of the AiiDA virtual tutorial, which was organised from 5-9 July 2021!
-Below you can find the tutorial schedule, as well as the AiiDA cheat sheet, which will come in handy during the hands-on sessions:
+Below you can find the schedule of the tutorial, as well as the AiiDA cheat sheet, which will come in handy as you are working through the material:

 .. panels::
    :body: bg-light text-center large-text